Cost-Effective Growth: Let Big Data Do Your Heavy Lifting

 Frequently, businesses don't wish to invest in technology for their HR systems.
 Installing new software is costly and maintenance usually requires even more money.
 Finance may balk at expenditures that don't have an immediate and obvious return on investment.
 But gone are the days where your HR system simply tracked active employees and their pay rates.
 Today's HCM solutions must have the capability to connect numerous data points and analyze your workforce across multiple dynamics.
 For example, you can easily look at whether telecommuting has an impact on productivity and whether certain employees are better utilized working in-house.

 This capability also helps to stop problems before they start.
-Business News Daily reports that transportation analytics firm Omnitracs uses their data to predict which employees are most at risk for accidents and other problems, allowing them to jump in and eliminate the risk.
+Transportation analytics firm Omnitracs uses their data to predict which employees are most at risk for accidents and other problems, allowing them to jump in and eliminate the risk.